Iarbas

-Mosaic found in North Africa depicting the legendary king of the Getulian Iarbas.

 Iarbas (or Hiarbas) was a legendary Libyan/Berber figure, who was mentioned by the Greek philosopher and historian Plutarch as well as in works by various Roman authors including Ovid and Virgil.
 The character is possibly based on a real historical king of Numidia.

+Classical tradition

-"Iarbas was the first being begotten, that he was born in the parched plain, and that he seized (to feed) the sweet acorn of Jupiter."- Plutarch In Roman mythology and Libyan mythology, Iarbas was the son of Jupiter-Hammon (Hammon was a North African god associated by the Romans with Jupiter, and known for his oracle) and a Garamantian nymph.
+In Roman mythology and Libyan mythology, Iarbas was the son of Jupiter-Hammon (Hammon was a North African god associated by the Romans with Jupiter, and known for his oracle) and a Garamantian nymph.
 Iarbas was said to have led an army across the Libyan desert, however he and his army began suffering from severe thirst.
-Iarbas implored for the assistance of his father Ammon for aid, the god sent him a ram (the animal of the god) and Iarbas and his army followed the ram to a location, where, the ram struck his hooves to the ground and up sprang a water source, and this is how the libyans began attributing the animal to Amun (libyans origin of the cult of ram worship).
+Iarbas implored for the assistance of his father Ammon for aid, the god sent him a ram (the animal of the god) and Iarbas and his army followed the ram to a location, where, the ram struck his hooves to the ground and up sprang a water source, and this is how the Libyans began attributing the animal to Amun (Libyans origin of the cult of ram worship).

+Hiarbas is sometimes placed at the origin of the genealogy of the kings of the Kingdom of Numidia.

+Iarbas became the king of Getulia.

+Later geographical accounts associated Iarbas with Vescerita (Vescera), identified with modern Biskra in Algeria.
+An 1885 Italian account described Vescerita as a capital and as the residence of King Iarbas.
+A later historical and geographical study of the Ziban described Vescera (Biskra) as the capital of ancient Gaetulia.